Find out more about the Data Protection and what it means for you.

 - Policies and guidance material

-In May 2018, new EU data protection legislation was introduced for all member states (the General Data Protection Regulation, or GDPR), which became law in the UK as the Data Protection Act 2018 (formerly known as the DPA 1998).
-Data protection legislation regulates the processing of people’s personal data, which means the way organisations collect, use, share, store and dispose of personal data.
+In May 2018, new EU data protection legislation was introduced for all member states (the General Data Protection Regulation, or GDPR).
+The Data Protection Act 2018 (DPA) sets out the framework for data protection law in the UK.
+The DPA updates and replaces the former Data Protection Act 1998 and it sits alongside the GDPR, tailoring how the GDPR applies in the UK.
+Data protection legislation regulates the processing of people’s personal data, which means the way personal data is collected, used, shared, stored and disposed of by public and private organisations.

 There isn’t a business group within the Society that doesn’t process people’s personal data, with different purposes and in different measure, so we are all accountable for looking after this data.